 “NORML would go to events, and we’d have a booth or an exhibit or whatever.
-And mainly, again, we didn’t have a lot of key achievements that we could point to because we had just started our work,” Stroup said.
+We didn’t have a lot of key achievements that we could point to because we had just started our work,” Stroup said.

 However, it was initially sufficient that people saw that there were others standing up on their behalf.
-Most people at that point still thought marijuana smoking was something terribly dangerous and bad and should be avoided at all costs.
-And so, if you were a marijuana smoker, it was rare indeed that you ran across any organization that was willing to argue that you shouldn’t be treated like a criminal and it shouldn’t be a crime to smoke marijuana.
+Most people at that point still thought marijuana smoking was terribly dangerous and bad.
+And should be avoided at all costs.
+If you were a marijuana smoker, it was rare you ran across any organization willing to argue that you shouldn’t be treated like a criminal.
+It shouldn’t be a crime to smoke marijuana.
 So NORML’s message was one that was well-received by those who smoked marijuana at the time.
-But it is important to know that the Gallup polling organization had just done their first survey question in 1969, the year before we founded normal asking the American public how many people supported legalizing marijuana.
+The Gallup polling organization had just done their first survey question in 1969, the year before we founded NORML.
+Asking the American public how many people supported legalizing marijuana.
 Prior to 1969, they didn’t even think it was an important enough question to bother to ask.